EDCD/EDMarketConnector/Contributing.md

   * `enhancement` - For enhancing an *existing* feature, e.g. `enhancement/192-add-thing-to-wotsit`
   * `feature` - For working on *new* features, e.g. `feature/284-allow-users-to-frob`

 * `<issue-number>` is for easy reference when citing the issue number in commit messages.
+If you're somehow doing work that's not versus an issue then don't put the `<issue number>-` part in.
 * `<title>` is intended to allow anyone to quickly know what the branch is addressing.
 Try to choose something succinct for `<title>`, it's just there for easy reference, it doesn't need to be the entire title of the appropriate issue.